Groups

 Related

-- Element Operations — Create elements with a shared groupId via slides_bulk_create_elements
+- Element Operations — Create elements with a shared groupId via element_bulk_create

-- Slide Operations — Use slides_get_slides to find group IDs on a slide
+- Slide Operations — Use slide_get to find group IDs on a slide

 - Design Techniques — Visual design patterns that benefit from grouping